Bromley Community Counselling Services

 - Initial meeting: £20

-- Counselling session: £10 - £40 negotiable, depending on income Special arrangements for those on welfare benefits
+- Counselling session: £15 - £40 negotiable, depending on income.
+Limited special arrangements available for those on welfare benefits.

 - Debt Advice: FREE